Pratik0896/SVM-for-classification/README.md

-## Classify human cell's category SVM classifier.
+## Classify human cell's category using SVM classifier.
 - Implemented SVM classifier to predict human cell's category in either benign or malignant.
 - Used a sample dataset for human cells.
 - Trained the model for SVM classifier using scikit-learn library.